cyco130/cyco130/README.md

 ## Other stuff

+- I moved to Lisbon in April 2023.
+I mostly lived in Istanbul before that.
 - I went to Galatasaray High School, a renowned public boarding school in Istanbul.
 - I studied International Relations at Galatasaray University (but never graduated).
 - I'm fluent in Turkish, English, and French.
 I worked as a technical/legal translator between the three for a few years.